Sparkeeeeey/sparkeeeeey.github.io/_projects/1_project.md

 category: work
 related_publications: false
 ---
-Project Name: Product Testing Rig
 Date: May 2026 - August 2026

-Problem: Increase the testing capability of design lab at Rifton Equipment
+Problem: Increase the testing capability of design lab at Rifton Equipment.

-Project Description: Solo built a product testing rig which is used to validate medical products design through rigorous movements.
-I saw this through from the beginning starting with modeling the rig using solidworks.
+Sololution: Solo built a product testing rig which is uses a pnuematic piston and load cell to validate medical products design through rigorous movements.
+I started with modeling the rig using solidworks and keeping in mind the fact that the project overseer wanted it to be fully adjustable in # axes.
 After getting the design looked over from the head engineer in the design office I began fabricating the rig through methods such as CNC machining, laser cutting as well as various other power tools.
 After I fully built the rig I wired everything including the electronics and pneumatics and then drew up the wiring diagrams for each circuit using the software Tiny Cad.
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/1.jpg" title="example image" class="img-fluid rounded z-depth-1" %}